Europe

 BARCELONA, SPAIN

 The Museum of Egyptian Art was built where a monumental building for the Nazi Party was supposed to stand in Munich.
-In this city, dealing with the past in public spaces is controversial but the museum hewed to its principle.
+Dealing with the past in public spaces is controversial in this city, but the museum hewed to its principles

 MUNICH, GERMANY